USRA-STI/gdt-core/docs/contributing.rst

 the issue, and we will give you feedback about whether we think that would be a useful and appropriate fix.

 **Simple typographical fixes and clarifications made in the documentation do not require the creation of an issue.**

-If your proposed modifications are significant (e.g. sizable document change, API improvements, new feature), we highly recommend that you detail the propose change in the issue and wait for feedback.
+If your proposed modifications are significant (e.g. sizable document change, API improvements, new feature), we strongly recommend that you detail the proposed change in the issue and wait for feedback.
 This is to save you precious time in the event that we decide not to accept your proposed solution.
 Often the proposed solution can break functionality elsewhere or can be simplified, and we would like to have a chance to provide useful feedback before you begin coding.
 Waiting for feedback is not a requirement, but merely reduces the chance of additional changes prior to having your pull request accepted.

 If you are submitting code modifications, we require that you create a unit test to confirm expected operation of the code if those modifications aren't already covered by an existing unit test.

 The usual sequence of events are: